Collaboration of Fusion and Independence: Hypercomplex-driven Robust Multi-Modal Knowledge Graph Completion: Abstract

 \section{Abstract}

 Multi-modal knowledge graph completion (MMKGC) aims to discover missing facts in multi-modal knowledge graphs (MMKGs) by leveraging both structural relationships and diverse modality information of entities.
 Existing MMKGC methods follow two multi-modal paradigms: fusion-based and ensemble-based.
 Fusion-based methods employ fixed fusion strategies, which inevitably leads to the loss of modality-specific information and a lack of flexibility to adapt to varying modality relevance across contexts.
 In contrast, ensemble-based methods retain modality independence through dedicated sub-models but struggle to capture the nuanced, context-dependent semantic interplay between modalities.
 To overcome these dual limitations, we propose a novel MMKGC method \textbf{M-Hyper}, which achieves the coexistence and collaboration of fused and independent modality representations.
 Our method integrates the strengths of both paradigms, enabling effective cross-modal interactions while maintaining modality-specific information.
 Inspired by ``quaternion'' algebra, we utilize its four orthogonal bases to represent multiple independent modalities and employ the Hamilton product to efficiently model pair-wise interactions among them.
 Specifically, we introduce a Fine-grained Entity Representation Factorization (FERF) module and a Robust Relation-aware Modality Fusion (R2MF) module to obtain robust representations for three independent modalities and one fused modality.
-The resulting four modality representations are then mapped to the four orthogonal bases of a biquaternion (a hypercomplex extension of quaternion) for comprehensive modality interaction.
-Extensive experiments indicate its state-of-the-art performance, robustness, and computational efficiency.
+The resulting four modality representations are then mapped to the four orthogonal bases of a biquaternion for comprehensive modality interaction.
+Extensive experiments indicate its state-of-the-art performance with better robustness.
+Our dataset and code are available at \url{https://github.com/zjukg/M-Hyper}.